 A listing of the classes to be taught each semester, including the days and times, is published prior to the beginning of each semester.
-Semester class schedules are available online at www.southeasterntech.edu.
+Semester class schedules are available online at Course Offerings624 (https://iespub.southeasterntech.edu/public_data/courses.cfm).
 Schedules are available prior to returning student registration.
 Any questions concerning schedules should be addressed to the student's advisor or the Academic Affairs Office.